-The coursework uses methodologies specific to commercial (Broadway) and not-for-profit theatrical stage management as a foundation.
-This allows students to build best practices in many other areas: opera, dance, television, and corporate events, to name a few.
-Courses in dramatic literature and all aspects of theatre practice are mandatory; enrollment in relevant classes outside the Theatre Program is encouraged.
-Students are expected to develop a comprehensive knowledge of union regulations and theatre administration, as well as a working knowledge of various theatrical aesthetics that enhance the creative development of a production.
+The coursework uses methodologies specific to commercial (Broadway) and not-for-profit theatrical stage management.
+This allows students to build best practices in many other areas: opera, dance, television, and corporate events, among others.
+Students are expected to develop a comprehensive knowledge of union regulations and theatre administration, as well as a working knowledge of various genres and theatrical aesthetics that enhance the creative development of a production.

 The curricular arc provides a cross-platform focus (classroom theory and workplace practice) on how stage managers can actively contribute to changing the paradigms of racism and systemic injustice that exist within the theatre industry.

 Practical production experience is required in both academic and professional workplaces through departmental presentations and internships.
 Individual field studies allow students to explore ancillary interests in other realms of entertainment management.
 The program gives students a myriad of opportunities to build alliances with subject-matter-experts who are working professionals at the highest industry levels.